alxdavids/ourbbg/content/post/january-2008.md

 <br><br>

-Uncharacteristically, the team battled to a draw on January 30th, before they pulled multiple all available desperation triggers again on deadline day.
+Uncharacteristically, the team battled to a draw on January 30th, before they pulled all available desperation triggers again on deadline day.
 This time, they signed Roy Carroll and Alan Stubbs to double-down on adding more rotting careers to the pile, alongside the outright bizarre arrival of Australian journeyman Mile Sterjovski.
 This